kh-w/mnist_fashion_m01/README.md

   </tr>
 </table>

+<img src="/similar_images.png">

 The performances differ because of the amount of noise, the variety within a single category and the similarity between two or more categories.
-The below comparison shows how subtle the differences could be:
+The above comparison shows how subtle the differences could be.
-<img src="/similar_images.png">